 - Education – Do put down where you went to school or university (your interviewer might have gone there too – this happened to me recently!) but do not put all of your grades down, instead give an overview starting with your most recent qualification.

-- Computer skills – Again relate your skills to the job you are applying for, as an assistant we have to have good computer skills so make sure this has been noted down on your CV.
+- Computer skills – Again relate your skills to the job you are applying for, as an assistant we have to have excellent computer skills, so make sure this has been noted down on your CV.

 - Interests & activities – Keep your interests professional!
 Do add a touch of your personality here too, add any unusual hobbies if you have them if you don’t here is the place to make slightly more out of that time you went scuba diving or horse riding or anything that you could talk about for 5 minutes at the end of an interview!

-Last but not least your CV should be no longer than 2 pages, ever!
-As I said a generic copy of my CV is attached here
+Last but not least your CV should be no longer than two pages, ever!